 This time of year pumpkins are in abundance!
 As soon as Halloween is over, they are practically giving them away (some shops actually are!), but pumpkins can be used for so much more than just carving a Jack-o-lantern.
-Here are a few ideas of what you can do with a pumpkin for low cost yumminess!
+Here is a very simple recipe for Slow Cooker Spicy Pumpkin Soup and a few other ideas of what you can do with pumpkins for low cost yumminess!

 I had every intention this year to recycle our Jack-o-lanterns after Halloween.
 However due to placing them on a cupboard that housed a warm DVD player, they perished within days!
 Note to self, place pumpkins in a cool place next time!
 If you do want to recycle carved pumpkins in the future, make sure you use a little LED light inside rather than a traditional candle, as candles will char the flesh which affects the flavour.

 I picked up these two pumpkins for 50p at my local supermarket.
-The larger of the two was turned into Spicy pumpkin soup as the recipe below, and i’m not sure yet what the other will be turned into but I have a few ideas.
+The larger of the two was turned into Slow Cooker Spicy Pumpkin Soup as the recipe below, and i’m not sure yet what the other will be turned into but I have a few ideas.

 The first thing to do before any cooking, is to cut the pumpkin in half and remove the pulp and the seeds.
 I urge you not to throw away this part!
 I wanted to save our seeds to plant next year for our very own pumpkin patch.
 This is easily done and just requires washing the seeds and removing them from the pulp, and drying on a flat tray for a week or so before storing them.